vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 It is similar to `:trace` (using several of the same keywords) and can be used to limit to just certain topics/rules and ^macros.
 A simple `:time` will list those keywords.

-Note the time output is only shown in the user’s log file and is not echoed to the console.
+Note the time output is only shown in the user's log file and is not echoed to the console.

-By default items that don’t take any time will not be shown, but this can be overridden by `:time always`
+By default items that don't take any time will not be shown, but this can be overridden by `:time always`

 ### `:notime`
 disables timing for some topic or functions